SuperNabla95/Particle_Swarm_Optimization/README.md

 - the minimum y-value in the search space
 - the maximum y-value in the search space
 - the time needed for the function to be evaluated

-For the `fastflow` and the `multithread` versions you need to specify even another argument>
+For the `fastflow` and the `multithread` versions you need to specify yet another argument:
 - the parallelism degree

 For example, from the `<PSO HOME>` you could do: